 Maintaining a healthy diet and exercising on a regular basis can help to avoid this.
 Quitting smoking can always help with a healthier lifestyle and a healthier brain.

 Though we have talked a lot about the effects of an aging brain, you might be confused where the line is between normal aging and a need for serious concern.
 Here are a few examples to ease your mind.
 Finding yourself searching for words is likely normal compared to using the wrong words, for example using the word stove when referring to your table.
-Driving a little slower than your used to is a normal thing among aging drivers, but if you start to react very slowly behind the wheel, or often miss stop signs and red lights, these could be signs of a bigger problem.
+Driving a little slower than you are used to is a normal thing among aging drivers, but if you start to react very slowly behind the wheel, or often miss stop signs and red lights, these could be signs of a bigger problem.
 If you think you may be having an issue be sure to read: What happens if our brain betrays us?

 A special offer for PRIME members – 50% off of a brain physical.
 Use discount code BPCPRIME50.
 Offer valid until March 15th, 2019.